MicrosoftLearning/AZ-2008_DevOps_Foundations_Core_Principles_Practices/Instructions/Labs/01-agile-planning-management-using-github.md

 1. On the **DevOps Core Intro Project** page, in the **Todo** column, select **+ Add item**.
 1. In the text box, enter **Additional collaborators needed** and then press **Enter** on the keyboard.
 This will add a new draft item to the **Todo** column.
+1. In the newly added draft item, select the ellipsis symbol and, in the drop-down menu, select **Convert to issue** and select **DevOpsCoreIntroRepo** to add the item to the repo.

 ### Task 2: Add an item based on an issue